-September 8th is International Literacy Day, which reminds us of the importance of literacy for both academic success and positive life outcomes.
+January 24th is International Day of Education, which reminds us of the importance of education for both positive life outcomes and sustainable development.

 Despite progress toward universal literacy, significant challenges persist.
 In Cambodia, for example, USAID reports that only 32% of girls and 38% of boys in Grade 3 are literate in Khmer, the national language.
 World Education is working with RTI to improve literacy in Cambodia through the USAID-funded All Children Learning project.
 World Education is piloting the first province-wide rollout of the government’s newly created early-grade reading package of teaching and learning materials, teacher professional development materials, and a literacy coaching model.
-In Kampong Thom Province, World Education trains and oversees 52 literacy coaches who visit, observe, and provide feedback to more than 400 Grade 1 teachers every 10 days.
+In Kampong Thom Province, World Education trains and oversees 52 literacy coaches who visit, observe, and provide feedback to more than 490 Grade 2 teachers every 10 days.
+In 2019, World Education expanded its operation to Kampot Province.
+There, World Education’s 48 trained literacy coaches are providing support and feedback to over 426 Grade 1 teachers.

 When Ms. Kong arrives, she walks to Ms. Yorng Sim’s Grade 1 classroom and finds a seat at the back.
 Ms. Kong observes the Khmer language lesson and takes notes on a tablet.